Skip to main content

 USE="lto"

-Specify for Rust packages in /etc/portage/package.env:
+Specify for Rust in /etc/portage/package.env:

 dev-lang/rust llvm-lto.conf